sflanaga/csv-groupby/README.md

 The delimited mode is super fast and memory efficient thanks to [rust csv library](https://github.com/BurntSushi/rust-csv) and rust collections in general.
-The regular expression mode is not as fast as the perl equivalent (for now) - just easier to use.
+The regular expression mode is not as fast per core as the perl equivalent but is now threaded to compensate.

 ## How-To: